openresty/lua-nginx-module/README.markdown

  ngx.var.some_nginx_variable_name = value
 ```

-Note that only already defined nginx variables can be written to.
+Note that only already defined Nginx variables can be written to.
 For example:

 ```nginx